Page updated 7/3/2019

 Applicants must have a valid state driver’s license for positions that require motor vehicle operation.
 A safe driving record is required and a Postal Service road test is administered for the type of vehicle that you will operate.

 The Postal Service maintains a comprehensive program to ensure a drug-free workplace.
 A qualification for postal employment is to be drug free, and this qualification is determined through the use of a urinalysis drug screen.
 When you are determined to be in the area of consideration for employment, you will be scheduled for a drug screening test.

 The Postal Service eliminated the Rural Carrier 460 exam in 2008.
 They must now take the same 473 exam that mail carriers and handlers must pass.
 You will find rural carrier jobs listed on the Postal Services job search page and you can sort by Sate and city.

 This information is excerpted from the all new fourth edition of Post Office Jobs.
 This title includes everything you need to land a Post Office job.
-You can also visit your local Library's Reference Department to review this informative book, call 1-800-782-7424 to order a copy by phone or order on-line.
+You can also visit your local Library's Reference Department to review this informative book, order a copy on-line.